 Systems engineering is used to develop ITS projects in an interdisciplinary, structured process that meets the needs of the users, providers, and other stakeholders while it maintains the schedule and budget.
 This module provides an overview of systems engineering and its application to ITS architecture, planning, and deployment.

-ITS technologies offer an array of applications and enhancements for personal transportation, from real-time information to safety applications and driver conveniences.
-This module explores current and emerging applications that enhance driver experience and safety.
+ITS technologies offer an array of applications and enhancements for multimodal transportation, from real-time information to safety applications and traveler conveniences.
+This module explores current and emerging applications that enhance traveler experience and safety.
 This module was updated in 2021.

 Module 7.
 Public Transportation